CCPCookies/resourcesPublic/doc/source/DesignDocuments/resourceGroupFileFormat.rst

 Resource Groups are human readable Yaml files which encapsulate all data associated a group of resources.

-The word 'Resources' is used here, however the term is interchangable with 'file'.
+The word 'Resources' is used here, however the term is interchangeable with 'file'.

 Resource Groups are an evolution of the resfileindex.txt files used in EVE and Frontier.
-Many of the file mangement concepts of carbon-resources originate there.
+Many of the file management concepts of carbon-resources originate there.

 Most operations require Resource Groups as inputs.
 Operations output may also contain generated ResourceGroups.